lengstrom/gitlinks/README.md

     We can also organize keys through nesting, such as with <code>classes/NLP</code>.
 </p>
 <p>
+    <code>gitlinks</code> works by <a href="https://github.com/lengstrom/goto/blob/main/index.csv">storing state on GitHub</a>
+    and <a href="https://github.com/lengstrom/goto">rendering structured redirects on GitHub pages</a>.
 Add, remove, and visualize link mappings through the command line!
 </p>

 ```